Math Calculators

 Tank Volume Calculator

-The horizontal capsule tank is defined as a combination of a cylindrical section and two hemispherical end caps.
-To calculate its volume, we need to sum the volumes of the cylinder and the two hemispheres.
+A horizontal capsule tank consists of a central cylindrical section capped by two hemispherical ends.
+To determine the total capacity, we must add the volume of the cylinder to the combined volume of these two hemispheres.

-• Cylinder Volume: The central part of the capsule is a cylinder.
-If the cylinder has a radius r and side length (cylindrical section length) L, its volume is given by
+• Cylinder Volume: The central body of the capsule is a cylinder.
+If this cylinder has a radius r and a side length (cylindrical section length) L, its volume is calculated as:

 $$V_{cylinder} = \pi r^2 L$$

-• Hemispherical End Caps Volume: Each hemisphere has a radius r.
-The volume of a single hemisphere is
+• Hemispherical End Caps Volume: Both end caps are hemispheres with a radius r.
+The formula for the volume of a single hemisphere is:

 $$\frac{2}{3}\pi r^3$$

-Since there are two hemispheres, their combined volume is
+Because there are two identical hemispheres, their combined volume equals the volume of a full sphere:

 $$2 \times \frac{2}{3}\pi r^3 = \frac{4}{3}\pi r^3$$

-Therefore, the total volume V of the horizontal capsule tank is the sum of the volume of the cylinder and the two hemispheres:
+Therefore, the total volume V of the horizontal capsule tank is simply the sum of the cylinder and the two hemispherical ends:

 $$V = V_{cylinder} + V_{hemispheres} = \pi r^2 L + \frac{4}{3}\pi r^3$$

-Given that the radius r is half the diameter d i.e.,
+Since the radius r is exactly half of the diameter d (i.e.,

 $$r = \frac{d}{2}$$